Qusti/CTF_stuff/THM/Walkthrough_Expose.md

 I start a listener port the port in the reverse shell and execute our reverse shell by just clicking the file and we got our shell!

 I looked at the folder I landed in but there was nothing.
 Checked home folders of "ubuntu" and "zeamkish".
 In zeamkish folder was a file named "ssh_creds.txt"!
-Lets try them for ssh "ssh zeamkish@10.10.116.111" and we are in as zeamkish.
+Let's try them for ssh "ssh zeamkish@10.10.116.111" and we are in as zeamkish.

-I upleaded "linpeas.sh" to help with enumeration.
-There is a uncommon binary with suid bit.
+I uploaded "linpeas.sh" to help with enumeration.
+There is an uncommon binary with suid bit.
 -rwsr-x--- 1 root zeamkish 313K Feb 18  2020 /usr/bin/find

 I had a look at gtfobins and found that you can spawn a privileged shell with: "./find . -exec /bin/sh -p \; -quit"